 - Women’s health and child health

 - Eyes, ears and mouth

 - Holiday healthcare and healthy living

 - Veterinary medicines

-This course is available in paper and e-learning formats.
+This course is available in blended and e-learning formats.
 More details of the NPA Learning Academy, the NPA’s e-learning platform can be found here.

 The estimated study time for this course is 55 hours.
-This course can take between 6–12 months to complete and you will be tested using a range of methods including:
+This course can take between 6–12 months to complete.
+The assessments include:

-- Multiple choice questions at the end of each module
+- Modules 1 and 2: Online multiple choice questions at the end of each module, marked in real time

 N.B.
 The NPA now offers a combined level 2 course called Medicines counter and dispensing course – details can be viewed here.